 Do not use the following things on your hair during treatment.
 They can be too harsh or pull on your hair.

-- Clips, barrettes, bobby pins, pony tail holders, or scrunchies
+- Clips, barrettes, bobby pins, ponytail holders, or scrunchies.

-- Hair dryers, curlers, curling irons, hot rollers, or a hair straightener
+- Hair dryers, curlers, curling irons, hot rollers, or a hair straightener.

-- Rubber bathing or swimming caps
+- Rubber bathing or swimming caps.

-Also, don’t put your hair in braids, corn rows, or pony tails.
+Also, don’t put your hair in braids, corn rows, or ponytails.

-Wigs and Head Coverings
+Wigs and head coverings

 Wigs

-If you want to wear a wig or hair piece, try to get one before your hair falls out because it will be easier to match your hair color and style.
-If you’ve already lost some or all of your hair, bring a photo of your usual hairstyle and, if you can, a lock of your hair to the store.
-This will help you find a wig or hair piece that looks like your hair did before your treatment started.
+If you’ve already lost some or all of your hair, bring a photo of your usual hairstyle.
+It’s also helpful to bring a lock of your hair, if you can.
+This will help you find a wig or hair piece that looks like your hair did before chemo.

 Many insurance companies will pay for wigs or hair pieces when hair loss is related to medical treatment.
 Contact your insurance company to find out what your plan offers.
 If you need help finding a place to buy a wig or hairpiece, talk with your healthcare provider.